Order this document by TPUPN01/D

 times that occur before the HSR or link that initiates the function, this need not be the case.
 A first match

-is scheduled correctly when the HSR or link occurs before the reference time, as shown in
+is scheduled correctly when the HSR or link occurs before the reference time, as shown in Figure 4.

 Figure 4 Scheduling of First Match When HSR Occurs Before Reference Time